1.Blue Cash Preferred® Card from American Express

 Frequently Asked Questions

-Many cashback cards have no annual fee, making them accessible for most users.
-However, premium cards with higher rewards rates may charge annual fees, so consider your spending level to determine if the extra rewards justify the cost.
+Many cashback credit cards, including the Chase Freedom Flex®, have no annual fee, making them accessible for most users.
+However, some premium cards with enhanced rewards may charge annual fees, so it's important to evaluate whether the benefits outweigh the costs.